-Daily Devotional Friday 8th May 2020
+Daily Bible Reading Friday 8th May 2020

-by William Moody
+Teaching by Rev. William Moody

 In Philippi, Paul begins his outreach among those who were religious Jews (v13).
 These religious people could be described as ‘low hanging fruit’, people easier to reach because they would have a knowledge of the Old Testament and who God was.